Cyber-Chic/nasa/COIN_LEDGER.md

 # 🪙 [ THE MOORE SIGNAL ARCHIVE: COIN LEDGER & POETRY REGISTRY ]
-*The official verification space for our global independent art drops.*
+*The official verification page for our orbital art drops.*

 > [!TIP]
 > **📱 MOBILE LOGIC:** Reading on a phone?
 Use your browser's menu to select **"Find on Page"** and type your coin number to jump straight to your verse!